 Similarly, Moazen et al.94 employs a thermal camera for driver state detection using facial images.
 Facial features are extracted using horizontal and vertical integration, along with projection, contours, etc. Four target areas are used from the cheeks and forehead.
 A total of 15 subjects are used for data collection in a driving simulator.
 Results using the observer rating confirm that the thermal facial images can provide reliable results for driver drowsiness.

 Forczma´nski et al. 95 determines the driver state with the help of facial features using the thermal camera.
 The study specifically utilizes the eyes and mouth state estimation.
-Using the Haar-like features with the AdaBoost classifier, eyes and moth regions are detected.
+Using the Haar-like features with the AdaBoost classifier, eyes and mouth regions are detected.
 Gabor filter is used on the detected region and features are used to detect the drowsiness.
 Analysis reveals that the thermal camera provides reliable results in diverse lighting conditions during day and night time.

 The feasibility of thermoregulation features is tested by Gielen et al. 96, which performs experiments using 19 subjects in a driving simulation.
 During experiments, nose and writs temperature is recorded and analyzed for wakefulness to drowsiness.
 The study reports that an initial increase in temperature is observed for drowsy drivers followed by a gradual decrease while no such patterns are observed for non-drowsy drivers.
 Classification accuracy of 68.4%, 88.9%, and 70.6% can be obtained when using nose temperature, wrist temperature, and heart rate, respectively.
 Using multimodal features, an accuracy of 89.5% is achievable.